circlefin/malachite/specs/english/consensus/misbehavior.md

 still operational.

-## Misbehavior detection and verification
+## Misbehavior detection and verification based on Tendermint consensus

-### What can be done based on Tendermint consensus
+### What can be done

 #### Double vote

 - Detection: One needs to observe two different vote messages signed by the same validator for the same
     - step (prevote, precomit)
     - round
     - height
     - chainID (this is relevant in the context resetting to previous heights or multiple chains)

 We observe that the verification data is very minimal.
 We do not need any application-level data, and can even use it to convince an outside observer that the node misbehaved.

 #### Double propose

 Similar to double vote.
+Observe that in the implementation there is a difference between a small proposal message carrying only the has of the value, and the big proposal with all the data that comes in parts.

 #### Bad proposer